The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

 You remember in John 8:29, Jesus said, “For I do always those things that please him.”

-You see, He has done a perfect work for us in the great substitution.
+You see, He has done a perfect work for us in his substitution.
 There is not a thing left undone.

 If we accept that work and let God work in us, it makes us stand well pleasing before the Father.